 What is a laboratory exchange?

-Laboratory exchanges cover travel expenses for students and post-doctoral scholars to travel from their home institution to a lab at another institution where they would like to conduct research, learn something new, and/or collaborate with the researchers in the host lab.
+Laboratory exchanges cover travel expenses for students and early-career researchers to travel from their home institution to a lab at another institution where they would like to conduct research, learn something new, and collaborate with the researchers in the host lab.
 Laboratory exchanges uphold the primary aim of the RCN: to assemble a diverse, interdisciplinary, multi-institutional, multinational network of scientists to tackle the urgent challenge of predicting how populations and species of vertebrates will respond to a changing climate by integrating knowledge across levels of biological organization.

 Why do a laboratory exchange?